pa11y/pa11y/README.md

   Options:

     -h, --help                     output usage information
     -V, --version                  output the version number
-    -s, --standard <name>         the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA
-    -r, --reporter <reporter>     the reporter to use: cli (default), csv, html, json -l, --level <level>           the level of message to fail on (exit with code 2): error, warning, notice -T, --threshold <number>        permit this number of errors, warnings, or notices, otherwise fail with exit code 2 -i, --ignore <ignore>         types and codes of messages to ignore, a repeatable value or separated by semi-colons -E, --hide-elements <hide>    a CSS selector to hide elements from testing, selectors can be comma separated -R, --root-element <element>  the root element for testing a subset of the document -c, --config <path>           a JSON or JavaScript config file -p, --port <port>             the port to run PhantomJS on -t, --timeout <ms>            the timeout in milliseconds -w, --wait <ms>               the time to wait before running tests in milliseconds -v, --verify-page <string>    HTML string to verify is present in the page source HTML -d, --debug                   output debug messages
+    -n, --environment              output details about the environment Pa11y will run in -s, --standard <name>          the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA -r, --reporter <reporter>      the reporter to use: cli (default), csv, html, json -l, --level <level>            the level of message to fail on (exit with code 2): error, warning, notice -T, --threshold <number>       permit this number of errors, warnings, or notices, otherwise fail with exit code 2 -i, --ignore <ignore>          types and codes of messages to ignore, a repeatable value or separated by semi-colons -R, --root-element <selector>  a CSS selector used to limit which part of a page is tested -E, --hide-elements <hide>     a CSS selector to hide elements from testing, selectors can be comma separated -c, --config <path>            a JSON or JavaScript config file -p, --port <port>              the port to run PhantomJS on -t, --timeout <ms>             the timeout in milliseconds -w, --wait <ms>                the time to wait before running tests in milliseconds -v, --verify-page <string>     HTML string to verify is present in the page source HTML -d, --debug                    output debug messages
     -H, --htmlcs <url>             the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>         the path to the phantomjs executable -S, --screen-capture <path>    a path to save a screen capture of the page to
 ```